 Location.
-43° 4.692′ N, 79° 4.73′ W. Marker is in Niagara Falls, Ontario, in Niagara Region.
+43° 4.692′ N, 79° 4.73′ W. Marker is in Niagara Falls, Ontario, in Regional Municipality of Niagara.
 Marker can be reached from Niagara Parkway half a kilometer north of Fraser Hill, on the right when traveling north.
+Marker is located on the pedestrian walkway overlooking the falls, just east of Parking Lot #1.
 Touch for map.
-Marker is located on the pedestrian walkway overlooking the falls, just east of Parking Lot #1.
 Marker is at or near this postal address: 6650 Niagara Parkway, Niagara Falls, Ontario L2G, Canada.
+Touch for directions.

 More about this marker.
 Marker is a metal plaque, mounted on the railing overlooking Horseshoe Falls.
 The marker inscription is bilingual, printed in English on the left side and French on the right side.

 In 1779, French philanthropist, the Duc de la Rochefouchauld, while visiting Colonel John Graves Simcoe and his wife Elizabeth was the first visitor to realize that trade and development could do more damage to the beauty of the Falls than any war could.
 He wrote a proposal that the government take over and preserve the Falls.
 Rochefouchauld also saw the importance of vantage points from which to view the beauty of the Falls.
 In 1883, the Canadian Southern Railroad wanted to build a bridge across the Niagara Gorge near the Falls.
 This proposal spurned Premier Mowat of the Province of Ontario into action to protect the landscape near along the Niagara River.
 On March 20th 1885, Premier Mowat introduced the "Niagara Falls Park Act - an Act for the Preservation of the (Submitted on April 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)